czarchmA8/DesktopPet_v3/README.md

 - **BeginDeferWindowPos / EndDeferWindowPos** — batching z-order updates for all objects
 - **Cached Z-Order Neighbors** — optimized `get_immediate_neighbors_above_and_below()` function for benchmarking

 ---

+Thank you for visiting!
+If you like this project, consider giving it a star ⭐ — it helps others find it and is much appreciated!

+---